regulus-team/angular-lib/projects/rt-state-reset/README.md

+# About

-# RT States Reset v.0.0.1
+RT States Reset v.0.0.1

-Module provide plugin that update (or reset) state values on `StateResetAll` action.
+Module provide plugin that may update (or reset) state values on `StateResetAll` action.

-This may be useful if you find NGXS Reset Plugin works wrong with NGXS Storage Plugin (Storage Plugin restore data after reset).
+This may be useful if you find NGXS Reset Plugin works wrong (for example, if used with NGXS Storage Plugin data will be restored after reset).

 # Usage

 Import `RtStateResetModule` into your module and add it as provider:
 ```
 import {RtStateResetModule} from 'rt-states-reset';